 - Salmonellosis can be passed from pets to people as well as from people to pets.

 - Because of pets may lick themselves or eat feces, their saliva may contain Salmonella.

 Salmonellosis in dogs and cats is often asymptomatic (showing no signs of disease.)
 However, when disease does occur, symptoms seen can include:

 - abdominal pain

-- septicemia/endotoxemia (infection spread through the bloodstream or toxins produced by the bacteria spread through the bloodstream, respectively)
+- septicemia/endotoxemia (infection within the bloodstream or toxins produced by the bacteria within the bloodstream, respectively)

 Both dogs and cats can serve as carriers of salmonellosis without being ill themselves.